Skip to main content

 4. Reduce choice overload by highlighting key products

-The end of the year isn’t just expensive—it’s also overwhelming.
+The end of the year isn’t just expensive.
+It’s also overwhelming.
 People are visiting friends and families, cramming in holiday parties, and trying to find time to relax.

 That means not everyone will be swayed by an email that advertises even the most impressive incentive.
 The last thing you want is to invest time and resources into crafting a gorgeous Boxing Day marketing email, only to have someone open it and bounce immediately because they’re thinking, “20% off what?”

-5. Empathise with the post-holiday mindset
+5. Empathize with the post-holiday mindset

 Deep discounts aren’t the only thing that can entice customers to spend their hard-earned dollars on Boxing Day.
 Remember: there’s a human being on the other side of that screen.

 Consider this example from skincare brand Evolve Organic Beauty.
 True, they’re offering an enticing 25% discount.
-But the real centrepiece of the email is the thoughtful note from founder Laura Rudoe, who writes about the importance of treating yourself and picking up belated gifts for friends—two things her customers might already be thinking about on Boxing Day.
+But the real centerpiece of the email is the thoughtful note from founder Laura Rudoe, who writes about the importance of treating yourself and picking up belated gifts for friends—two things her customers might already be thinking about on Boxing Day.

 6. Respect the inbox by timing your emails just right